Electrocution is the #1 killer of howler monkeys in Costa Rica.

 The goal of Wildlife Electrocution Prevention is to save lives, and prevent unnecessary pain and suffering, by stopping wildlife electrocutions before they happen.

 The Long Term SolutionChanging laws – The long term goal is to make it unlawful for uninsulated deadly power equipment to be installed in Costa Rica.
 We aim to make wildlife conservation a higher priority for the Costa Rican government.
-You can help by signing this petition, and any other petition that attempts to bring awareness to the Costa Rican government about the issue.

 The Short Term SolutionAs you know, changing the laws of a country is not something that happens over night.
 Meanwhile, there are things we can do now to try to mitigate the injuries and deaths by electrocution.